agsb/forth-and-hash/README.md

 Over the 435 words, just one collision was detected, **D<** and **F~**.

 A (my) solution is propose change F~ to F~=, also does better clarification that it's not a bitwise one's-complement but a approximation value.
 I did.

+Only FLAG_IMMEDIATE, as 0x80000000, for flag immediate words are used to mask the hash.

 ## Application